linode/docs/docs/getting-started.md

     [![Deploy a Linux Image](/docs/assets/linode-manager-deploy-an-image_small.png)](/docs/assets/linode-manager-deploy-an-image.png)

 2. Select a Linux distribution from the **Image** menu.
 You can choose from [Arch Linux](http://www.archlinux.org/), [CentOS](http://www.centos.org/), [Debian](http://www.debian.org/), [Fedora](http://fedoraproject.org/), [Gentoo](http://www.gentoo.org/), [openSUSE](http://www.opensuse.org/), [Slackware](http://www.slackware.com/), and [Ubuntu](http://www.ubuntu.com/) to install on your Linode.
 If you're new to the Linux operating system, consider selecting Ubuntu 16.04 LTS.
-Ubuntu is the most popular distribution among Linode customers and one of the most well supported by online communities, so resolving any issues you may have should be simple.
+Ubuntu is the most popular distribution among Linode customers and one of the most well-supported by online communities, so resolving any issues you may have should be simple.

 3. Enter a size for the disk in the **Deployment Disk Size** field.
 By default all of the available space is allocated, but you can set a lower size if you plan on cloning a disk or creating multiple configuration profiles.
 You can always create, resize, and delete disks later.